bognikol/Eleusis/README.md

 2. Open Eleusis_sln/Eleusis.sln in Visual Studio.
 3. Right click on SampleApp project and click on 'Set as Start Up Project'
 4. Press run.
 Eleusis library will be build too as it is dependency of SampleApp.
 5. Build should succeed, but run should fail (missing dll error).
 Go to /Dependencies/40_gtk+/binaries/{your selected platform} and copy all dlls to output folder /Output/{your selected config}/{your selected platform}/Eleusis_SamppleApp.
 Eleusis actually depends only on some of dlls copied, but for convenience copy all.
-Full list of dependencies view [here].
+Full list of dependencies view [here](https://github.com/bognikol/Eleusis-Bootstrap/tree/master/libs/Eleusis/Win32/dll).
 6. Press run again.

 ### My First Application